Outcall

 http.pathactual pathalways "/"

-Practical consequence: filtering HTTPS by method or path is not possible without TLS termination, and Outcall does not terminate TLS.
-To restrict an HTTPS service, match on http.host (and optionally dns.query) only.
+Filtering HTTPS by method or path is not possible without TLS termination, and Outcall does not terminate TLS.
+To restrict an HTTPS service, match on http.host (and optionally dns.query and network.port).
 To restrict by method or path, the traffic must be plaintext HTTP — usually inside a controlled internal network.

 FieldTypeExample